Inside: Want to be a motivated mom but struggle to find the energy? Use these 5 things to get organized and be more productive in your daily life.

 There is power in being able to see everything all at once.
 It makes it much easier to make decisions.

-Once you have all your ideas down (don’t rush, spend at least 15 minutes on this), pick one project you’d like to work on first.
+Once you have all your ideas down (don’t rush, spend at least 15 minutes on this), pick one project you’d like to work on first.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #3: Break it down